Primo-hash/Bezel/README.md

 NOTE: General header files are in /include directories, while source files are in /src directories.
 Platform specific header and source pairs are togæåether in their respective folders.

+## DEBUG BUILDS
+For running a debug build in Bezel engine you can define a BZ_DEBUG flag
+in the CMakeLists' public compile definitions, removing the flag will
+build a release build.

+# Sandbox camera controls
+* Movement (W, A, S, D)
+* Rotation (Q, E)
+* Zoom (Mouse scroll)